 With very simple ingredients I can rub the loin down with a homemade spice mix, give it a quick sear, then toss it in my slow cooker for a few hours while I go about my day.

 A pot of rice later, some Hawaiian rolls, and a few minutes to whip up a sauce from the slow cooker juices, and dinner is on the table.
-Everyone is happy, myself included!
+Everyone is happy, myself included because it is such an easy recipe.

 Best of all, this makes leftovers for days!
 Pork tacos, pork sliders (with those hawaiian rolls, yum!), or just a plate of rice and pork with sauce can feed us happily all week.
 What’s not to love?